-Skoda Superb Estate hybrid practicality & boot space
+Skoda Superb Estate hybrid boot space & seating

 The plug-in hybrid Superb iV Estate is about as practical as cars get, provided you don’t want four-wheel drive